Social-Oceans-Lab/ashmps_psm_ir/README.md

-# ordinal_ashmps
+# ashmps_psm_ir
-Analyzing the results of the 2023 American Seafood Harvesters Marketing Practices Survey using ordinal models.
+Analyzing the results of the 2023 American Seafood Harvesters Marketing Practices Survey using Propensity Score Matching and Interval Regression.